 Like most charities, we may use professional fundraisers to carry out face-to-face or telephone fundraising on our behalf.
-We always put in place safeguards, like monitoring and call listening to check they are behaving in a professional way and comply with the Fundraising Code.
+We always put in place safeguards, like monitoring and call listening to check they are behaving in a professional way and comply with the Code of Fundraising Practice.

 Sometimes we share information about our supporters with third parties like creative agencies and data analysts who advise us on how to create and improve our campaigns and appeals.
 They may advise us on which groups of our supporters are more likely to respond to particular communications, including financial appeals and legacy requests.
 Any data will usually be shared on an anonymised basis, but occasionally we may need to share more details to get the best results.